markdryan/specasm/README.md

 ## Building Specasm

 Specasm is built with [z88dk](https://github.com/z88dk/z88dk) and GNU Make.
-Install a recent version and then
+To build Specasm for the 48k Spectrum clone the repoistory and type

 ```
-cd build
+cd build/48/specasm
 make -j
 ```

-And then wait.
+and then wait.
 All the tap and dotx files will be created in the build directory.

 To create a zip file with all the files that need to be copied onto the spectrum, type